How to Schedule Employees (+ Free Templates)

 Learning how to schedule employees in a way that works best for your company is essential.
 There are numerous labor laws to consider, but not all will apply to your business.
 The federal overtime rule—all hours worked over 40 in a seven-day period must be paid at the time and half rate—is a big one to consider; to keep costs down, schedule hourly employees for a maximum of 40 hours each week.
 You’ll also need to retain copies of all employee scheduling records for at least two years.

 While there are no federal predictive scheduling laws currently in place, some states and localities have them.
 It is good practice for businesses to give ample notice to employees of their schedules so that they can plan around their working hours.
-Affording your employees enough time before the publication of a work schedule gives structure to their schedules and helps them better manage their daily lives.
+Affording your employees enough time prior to the publication of a work schedule gives structure to their schedules and helps them better manage their daily lives.

 Bottom Line